5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 ## Importing users

 If everything went well you can now access the WhatsSpy Public interface through your webserver.
-At this point you need to import users that you want to track:
+At this point you need to import users that you want to track ([Troubleshooting](troubleshooting)):

 * Either add any contact manually by using "Add contact by phonenumber".
 * Or use "import google Contacts" which is an script that retrieves all your Google Contacts and gives an SQL statement which insert all users into the database.